 Perhaps the most important piece of advice when writing your marketing plan is to remain flexible.
 This plan is a fluid document and not a stagnant one.
 Much of your marketing planning will be trial and error.
 But, it’s important to go through this process to determine what works best for you specifically.
 What works well for your competitor might not work well for you.
 Keep an open mind and be willing to try new strategies if something isn’t working.
 However, don’t give up on efforts too soon.
 Make sure you are giving them a chance to work.
 I generally suggest a three to four-month time span before deciding to scrap a promotion or campaign.

 Now that you know how to create your marketing plan, here are some essentials that you'll want to include in it.

 There are a variety of ways that you can increase your SEO (search engine optimization) for free.
-First, start by writing content-rich, relevant copy for your blog and/or website.
+First, start by writing content-rich, relevant copy for your blog and website.
 Go through your existing copy and spruce it up.
 Take advantage of free online directories and other sites that will link to yours for free.
-Increasing links into your site will also help raise your site in search engine results.
+Increasing links to your site will also help raise your site in search engine results.

-Facebook, Twitter, LinkedIn, they’re all free and many people are using to network and successfully market their businesses.
+Facebook, Twitter, LinkedIn, Instagram, and Pinterest — they’re all free, and many people are using to network and successfully market their businesses.
 Each platform is a bit different, but the purpose is the same: connect with others.
 You could connect with potential business partners, future customers or even future employees.